-Register now for the Henri Capitant-symposium on 21 September 2017
+Register now for the Henri Capitant-symposium

 On the occasion of the 70th anniversary of the Dutch group of the Francophone comparative law Association Henri Capitant the Dutch group organises a symposium on Thursday 21 September 2017 in Leiden.